Football can unite Africa - Samuel Eto'o - Adomonline.com

 The four-time African Player of the Year winner announced his retirement from football at the age of 38 last September.

-Speaking in Lagos, Eto’o said football gives respite to a continent bursting with life but burdened by challenges.
+Speaking in Lagos, Eto’o says football gives respite to a continent bursting with life but burdened by challenges.

 “There’s no perfect continent or country in the world (and) I believe this beautiful game can unite people of Africa like nothing else,” said Eto’o.